 to ill health, I returned to Victoria to be with my family.

-I am the Newsletter Editor for the Monash Sub Branch .
+I was the Newsletter Editor for the Monash Sub Branch .

 In September 2002 I was made a Life Member of the Queensland Branch of the National Servicemen's Association.